Tackling budget fatigue

 As a long-standing Oracle user, VUoW had recently selected Oracle Cloud for HCM so it made sense to select Oracle Enterprise Performance Management (EPM) for planning and budgeting since it aligned with current direction.
 As an incredibly happy Oracle E-Business Suite customer for 20 years, VUoW didn’t feel the need for an extensive evaluation.

 Oracle Planning is the world’s leading planning, budgeting, forecasting and analytics solution, with functionality that has the potential to transform how organisations use financial data.
-To enhance the Oracle solution, DXC Red Rock implemented its unique Oracle Planning Accelerate Template for Higher Education.
+To enhance the Oracle solution, DXC implemented its unique Oracle Planning Accelerate Template for Higher Education.

-The suite of pre-built templates leverage DXC Red Rock’s in-depth knowledge of the higher education sector, functional and technical IP built up over many years, and trusted partner relationship with Oracle.
+The suite of pre-built templates leverages DXC’s in-depth knowledge of the higher education sector, functional and technical IP built up over many years, and trusted partner relationship with Oracle.
 They allow organisations to get up and running quicker, while providing a best practice industry guideline.
-The templates are designed to help clients take an integrated approach to key tasks, such as budgeting and forecasting, student load modelling, student analysis, activity-based costing, research funding and performance improvement.

 VUoW went live after just six months.
 The first milestone was design and validation, followed by build and validation, UAT, then implementation planning and execution.
-Training was another challenge since people were new to the system and didn’t feel confident.
-DXC delivered an entire week of intense online training via MS Teams.

 Business benefits

-While it’s still early days at VUoW, there has been significant positive user feedback – particularly around reduced complexity.
-There is better understanding of the models, less fatigue and more excitement around budgeting.
+While it’s still early days at VUoW, there has been significant positive user feedback — particularly around reduced complexity.
+There is better understanding of the models, less fatigue, and more excitement around budgeting.
 Users report that models are easier to understand and interact with which leads to less time forecasting and increased productivity.
 Where previously, people may have been suspicious of the numbers, there is now increased positivity and confidence in the numbers being produced.
 Governance around the whole forecasting process has also improved.

 The integration and connected processes across various applications means departments no longer work in silos.
-VUoW now have a system that can adapt to changing business needs and are confident the processes can change and the system will cope.
+While process changes are still happening, VUoW feels confident.
+Marianna Nicolaou, Associate Director Financial Operations from VUoW said, “The solution allows us to see how the university is performing at any given time and helps us respond quickly.
+The education sector faces significant change — including the way we provision and work.
+We now have a system that can adapt to changing business needs so we’re confident our processes can change and the system will cope.”

 DXC has become a trusted partner engaged for further expansion and migration to drive innovation across the business.
 As one of the first cloud solutions implemented in the business, the success of this project will drive other IT digital transformation initiatives.
 VUoW now has a system that works well for core financials, with continuous improvement programs looking at new options for strategic modelling, profitability and cost management functionality.
 This will ensure maximum value is extracted from the Oracle investment.